sepal-contrib/se.plan/doc/en.rst

       - Units
       - Description
       - Source
-    * - Current land cover
-      - land-cover class labels
-      - Land-cover classification for most recent year, generated from multi-sensor satellite observations by the European Space Agency’s Copernicus Earth observation program and classified according to ESA’s Climate Change Initiative (CCI) land-cover categories.
-      - ESA, 2017, Land Cover CCI Product User Guide, Version 2, maps.elie.ucl.ac.be/CCI/viewer/download/ESACCI-LC-Ph2-PUGv2_2.0.pdf
     * - Protected areas
       - binary (0 or 1)
-      - Value of 1 indicates that a site is located in a protected area, while a value of 0 indicates it is not.
+      - Value of 1 indicates that a site is located in a protected area, while a value of 0 indicates it is not. (`view in gee <https://code.earthengine.google.com/52d13698bd8bb22195d83e0868aaa2a4?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Fprotected_areas>`__)
       - IUCN, World Database on Protected Areas, https://www.iucn.org/theme/protected-areas/our-work/world-database-protected-areas
     * - Population density
       - persons per km2
-      - Modeled distribution of human population for 2020, based on census data for the most disaggregated administrative units available.
+      - Modeled distribution of human population for 2020, based on census data for the most disaggregated administrative units available. (`view in gee <https://code.earthengine.google.com/52d13698bd8bb22195d83e0868aaa2a4?#layer_id=CIESIN%2FGPWv411%2FGPW_Population_Density%2Fgpw_v4_population_density_rev11_2015_30_sec>`__)
       - CIESIN (Center for International Earth Science Information Network), 2018, Gridded Population of the World, Version 4 (GPWv4): Population Density, Revision 11, NASA Socioeconomic Data and Applications Center (SEDAC), https://doi.org/10.7927/H49C6VHW
     * - Declining population
       - binary (0 or 1)
-      - Value of 1 indicates that human population in a 5 km buffer around a site declined during 2010 – 2020, while a value of 0 indicates it rose or did not change.
+      - Value of 1 indicates that human population in a 5 km buffer around a site declined during 2010 – 2020, while a value of 0 indicates it rose or did not change. (`view in gee <https://code.earthengine.google.com/52d13698bd8bb22195d83e0868aaa2a4?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Fpopulation_decline>`__)
       - Developed by se.plan team, using 2.5 arc-minute data from: CIESIN (Center for International Earth Science Information Network), 2018, Gridded Population of the World, Version 4 (GPWv4): Population Density, Revision 11, NASA Socioeconomic Data and Applications Center (SEDAC), https://doi.org/10.7927/H49C6VHW
     * - Property rights protection
       - index (−2.5 to +2.5)
       - Downscaled version of the World Bank’s Rule of Law governance indicator, which is often interpreted as an indicator of property rights protection.
 Values range from −2.5 (very weak property rights) to +2.5 (very strong property rights).
-Varies by country and, when data are sufficient for downscaling, first-level administrative subdivision (e.g., state or province).
+Varies by country and, when data are sufficient for downscaling, first-level administrative subdivision (e.g., state or province). (`view in gee <https://code.earthengine.google.com/52d13698bd8bb22195d83e0868aaa2a4?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2FRL_gadm36_1_edited_image>`__)
       - Developed by se.plan team, by downscaling national data from: World Bank, 2020, Worldwide Governance Indicators, https://info.worldbank.org/governance/wgi/
     * - Accessibility to cities
       - minutes
-      - Travel time from a site to the nearest city in 2015.
+      - Travel time from a site to the nearest city in 2015. (`view in gee <https://code.earthengine.google.com/52d13698bd8bb22195d83e0868aaa2a4?#layer_id=Oxford%2FMAP%2Faccessibility_to_cities_2015_v1_0>`__)
       - D.J.
 Weiss, A. Nelson, H.S.
 Gibson, et al., 2018, A global map of travel time to cities to assess inequalities in accessibility in 2015, Nature,  doi:10.1038/nature25181; data downloaded from: https://malariaatlas.org/research-project/accessibility-to-cities/